openaps/docs/docs/docs/Understanding OpenAPS-Overview/communication-support-channels.md

 ### Facebook

-There is also a [Looped Group](https://www.facebook.com/groups/TheLoopedGroup/?fref=nf) in Facebook that is currently a discussion place for users on both Loop and OpenAPS systems.
+There is also a [Looped Group](https://www.facebook.com/groups/TheLoopedGroup/?fref=nf) in Facebook that is currently a discussion place for users on various DIY closed loop systems (OpenAPS, AndroidAPS, etc.).
 You will need to request membership for the group and respond to a message from the group administrators prior to joining.

 The Looped Group has grown considerably in the last 6 months and has many users on both systems.
 You can search for previous posts on topics that may interest you.
 Note:  If you are asking for troubleshooting help, screenshots and additional information about where you are in your problem will help get the best response.

 ![FB group header](../Images/looped.jpg)

-### Google Group - everyone is recommended and welcome to join!
-A google group focused on #OpenAPS development work can be found [here](https://groups.google.com/d/forum/openaps-dev).
-Request access to participate and see some of the archived discussions.
-If you're new, make sure to introduce yourself!

-### Issues on openaps GitHub
+### Issues on GitHub
-For reporting issues on the openaps tools formally, the openaps [issues page](https://github.com/openaps/openaps/issues) on GitHub is the proper forum.
-Feel free to try and get through the issues by working with others on the Gitter channel first if you think it may be something unrelated to the codebase.
+One of the above channels is the best place for real-time or near-time troubleshooting.
+However, you may occasionally stumble across a new bug or edge case that we want to work on resolving.
+If you're asked to "create an issue", that usually means going to [the oref0 repository on Github and logging an issue there](https://github.com/openaps/oref0/issues).
+(You may also be asked to create issues for the openaps toolkit or decocare, etc. but usually it's oref0 related.)

 ### Other online forums
 Those in the #OpenAPS community are frequently found in other forums, such as on Twitter (using [the #OpenAPS hashtag](https://twitter.com/search?f=tweets&vertical=default&q=%23OpenAPS&src=typd), as well as [#WeAreNotWaiting](https://twitter.com/search?f=tweets&vertical=default&q=%23WeAreNotWaiting&src=typd)) and on Facebook in the ["CGM In The Cloud"](https://www.facebook.com/groups/cgminthecloud/) and ["Looped"](https://www.facebook.com/groups/TheLoopedGroup/)group.

-There is also a [Slack channel](https://omniapsslack.azurewebsites.net/) to discuss communication around other pumps that are being explored for being used for other DIY closed loops.
+* There is also a [Slack channel](https://omniapsslack.azurewebsites.net/) to discuss communication around other pumps that are being explored and worked on, but aren't yet DIY loopable.

+### Find (or start) a local meetup group

+Here are some places where there are regular-ish meetups, and how to find out about them:
+* Seattle - join the [Seattle OpenAPS Google Group](https://groups.google.com/forum/#!forum/seattleopenaps) to find out about upcoming meetups
+* NYC - join the [NYC OpenAPS Google Group](https://groups.google.com/forum/#!forum/openaps-nyc) to find out about upcoming meetups